Shin-Fuji Station (Shizuoka)

-Shin-Fuji Station (新富士駅, Shin-Fuji-eki) is a railway station on the Tokaido Shinkansen in the city of Fuji, Shizuoka, Japan, operated by Central Japan Railway Company (JR Central).
+Shin-Fuji Station (新富士駅, Shin-Fuji-eki) is a railway station on the Tokaido Shinkansen in the city of Fuji, Shizuoka, Japan, operated by the Central Japan Railway Company (JR Central).

 Lines

 Shin-Fuji Station is served by the Tokaido Shinkansen, and is located 146.2 km from the eastern terminus of the line at Tokyo Station.
 There are no connecting rail lines to Shin-Fuji, with the nearest connecting being located at Fuji Station 2 km away.
 A connecting bus service runs several times an hour taking approximately 7 minutes.

 Station layout

 Shin-Fuji Station is an elevated station with two opposed side platforms, connected to one another and to the station building by an underpass.
 The station building has automated ticket machines, automated turnstiles, and a "Midori no Madoguchi" staffed ticket office.